 Prague is a reasonably safe town at night, and I’ve never had any problems even travelling as a single woman.

-Just take the usual precautions, like walking on the main streets, keep together in your group (if you travel with a family) and keep an eye on your belongings at all times.
+Just take the usual precautions, like walking on the main streets, keeping together in your group (if you travel with a family) and keeping an eye on your belongings at all times.

 Travelling in Prague at night